Scholastic 144 Exhibition - 2019

 A: The maximum height and width a .jpg photo can be is 2800 pixels.

 A: Yes, but it is not encouraged.
 Shippensburg University and the Kauffman Gallery assumes no responsibility for art work damaged or broken during shipping, unpacking, handling, instillation, re-packing, or during return shipping.
 Fragile work is submitted at the artist’s risk.
 All efforts will be made to handle each and every art work with extreme care.

 Q: Do I need to put a braided hanging wire on the back of each 2D work?

-Two dimensional work, matted/mounted and not framed, does not need a hanging wire and will be installed using white, front mounting, display clips or with double backed tape.
+Two dimensional work, matted/mounted and not framed, does not need a braided hanging wire and will be installed using white: front mounting display clips or double backed tape.
 Display clips clip to the mount or matt and have double backed tape attached to secure the work to the wall.

 Q: Must my art work be presented in a frame and under glass or Plexiglas?

 A: No. However, framed work under glass or Plexiglas may improve the appearance of the art work.
 Framed art work that is hand delivered or shipped without a braided hanging wire will be disqualified.

 Q: What color matt or mount should I use for my 2D accepted entry?